 Waging War — Through the Gospel

 In my study, I waged war.
 I turned my mind and heart toward the promises of God, and the surety of the cross, and love of the Father, and wealth of my inheritance, and the blessings of that Lord’s day, and the patience of Christ.
 And I held them there.
 I beat down the anger and self-pity and blaming and sullenness.
-And I kept beating till they were effectively gone.
+And I kept beating until they were effectively gone.

 Later that night I mentioned to Noël in a non-condemning tone, that I was surprised that we didn’t do anything together.
 We worked it out.
 It had been largely a miscommunication.
 And compared to the way things used to go, it was a great victory.